prometheus/alertmanager/docs/configuration.md

 # Times when the route should be muted.
 These must match the name of a
 # mute time interval defined in the mute_time_intervals section.
 # Additionally, the root node cannot have any mute times.
+# When a route is muted it will not send any notifications, but
+# otherwise acts normally (including ending the route-matching process
+# if the `continue` option is not set.)
 mute_time_intervals:
   [ - <string> ...]